Advocate for Policy Reform or Legislation

 The first step is to create a plan:

-- Identify the key players.
+- Find the key players.
 Find out which people or organizations make or influence disability policies, rules or laws.

 - Be clear about your issue.
-Identify your issue or concern and state it simply and briefly.
+Determine your issue or concern and state it simply, shortly, and clearly.

 - Spell out what you want done.
-Clearly state what action you want the key players to take — for example, vote in favor of a bill or change a policy.
+Clearly say what action you want the key players to take — for example, vote in favor of a bill or change a policy.

 - Know your facts.
-Be prepared to talk about your issue and give reasons why it is important and why others should support your ideas.
+Be prepared to talk about your issue and give reasons why it is important.
+Tell others why they should support your ideas.
 Check out our resource center to see if we have information on your issue.

 - Have information on hand to provide.
 Write a short (one-page) fact sheet to describe and support your issue.
-We have written some fact sheets, which you can find organized by issue in our Resource Center.
+We have written some fact sheets, which you can find in our Resource Center.

 Get out there: Be active and visible